Biography

 The pandemic from 2020 till 2023 was obviously a very tough time for everyone, which did not leave Janny untouched either.
 Nevertheless, she is back on the discipline and working hard on her next step.

-Her next project is to work on multilingual recordings, both covers and her own composed and written songs.
+Her next project is to work on multilingual recordings, both her own composed and written songs as well as songs that are in public domain.

 Janny is very happy to be back to her first passion.
 Music lifts her up, and she hopes her singing will lift you up too.